British Car Brands

 Atalanta Logo

-The car brand, which came into existence in 2011, is nothing but a relaunch of the 1930s company of the same name.
+The car brand, which existed in 2011, is a relaunch of the 1930s company of the same name.
 It ceased production of passenger cars during World War II, producing only 21 units.

 BAC